 Get your dimensions right!

 Each social media platform uses different size and aspect ratios for their images.
 You need to make sure that the content you produce matches these dimensions and that key elements of the image are not being cut off – your logo for example.
 You also need to remember that most people will be viewing your content on a mobile device, and optimise your images to fit phone screens.
-There is a free website called responsinator.comwhich will show you how your website appears on every different type of device.
+A free website called responsinator.com will reveal how your website looks on every different type of device.
 You can do the same with social media posts by copying the URL of the post into the search line.

 You also need to get the correct image sizes for the landing page of your website.
 Make sure your call-to-action on the page is visible when people first load it.
 You don’t want them to have to scroll down the page to find it.
 You might have lost them before they get that far.
 Remember the 8-second rule!
 That’s how long you have to capture people’s attention before you lose them.